Power Minimization of Downlink Spectrum Slicing for eMBB and URLLC Users: Resource allocation

-where constraint~\eqref{op:oma:pupe} denotes the orthogonality of the allocation process.
-On the other hand, the NOMA allocation problem is almost identical, where the orthogonality constraint is substituted by the SIC requirement.
+where constraint~\eqref{op:oma:pe} assures that the eMBB is perfectly decoded, constraint~\eqref{op:oma:pupe} enforces the orthogonality of the allocation, and constraint~\eqref{op:oma:ou} guarantees the reliable transmission of URLLC traffic as in \eqref{eq:outage:u:bounded}, under the condition that $\mb{P}_e=0$ due to orthogonal allocation.
+The NOMA allocation problem is almost identical, except for the orthogonality constraint~\eqref{op:oma:pupe} substituted by the SIC requirement~\eqref{eq:outage:sic}, which requires that SIC is successful at the eMBB receiver.
 Hence, the minimization problem results

-Problems~\eqref{op:oma} and~\eqref{op:noma} are not convex w.r.t. both $\mb{P}_u$ and $\mb{P}_e$.
-Moreover, the evaluation of~\eqref{op:oma:ou} and~\eqref{op:noma:ou} are not known, and only bound or approximations can be used, e.g. see~\cite{Bai2013,Coon2015,Li2020}.
-Unfortunately, these approximations are not convex and special function are involved.
-Thus, optimize both the power coefficients using these approximations is an hard task.

-In the following, we show that a solution to the problem can be obtained by decoupling the overall problem for $\mb{P}_e$ and $\mb{P}_u$ to solve simpler convex problems.
-In particular, we minimize the eMBB power subject to its decoding process~\eqref{eq:outage:e}; then, we found the minimum URLLC power guaranteeing SIC process~\eqref{eq:outage:sic}; finally, we evaluate the URLLC power allocation constrained to~\eqref{eq:outage:u}.
-In the following Subsections, the decoupled problems are presented.
-Then, in Section~\ref{sec:algorithms}, we will describe the overall procedure for the power allocation.